 6. You Can Swim with a Polar Bear

-Only in Cochrane, Ontario will you get an opportunity to have your photo taken while swimming with a real polar bear.
-Okay, not actually swimming with a polar bear, but it’s as close as possible (they are bears, after all).
-In a small wading pool next to the polar bear pool, summer visitors can have a photo snapped with the 740 lb.
-Ganuk.
+Only in Cochrane, Ontario, will you get an opportunity to have your photo taken while swimming with a real polar bear.
+Okay, not really—but the Cochrane Polar Bear Habitat is an unforgettable experience that’s the next best thing (and much safer, to boot).
+In a small wading pool next to the polar bear pool, summer visitors can have their photo snapped with a 740 lb. giant.
 The trick?
-The polar bear and the wading pool are separated by thick, clear Plexiglas, strong enough to stop even the mighty Ganuk!
+The polar bear and the wading pool are separated by thick, clear Plexiglas.
+Here are 10 more striking photos that capture the spirit of Canada.

 7. You Can Sleep in an Ice Hotel

-The days of igloos may be long gone, but each winter Canadians build whole hotels out of ice, with beautifully carved bars, chapels, and even bedroom suites with fireplaces.
+The days of igloos may be long gone, but each winter, brilliant architects living in Canada build whole hotels out of ice, with beautifully carved bars, chapels, and even bedroom suites with fireplaces.
 The largest and most famous is Quebec City’s Ice Hotel, and now Montreal has a similar hotel, complete with ice rooms, igloos and an ice restaurant.
 If you’re not so sure if an overnight stay is for you, you can drop in during the winter season for a day-trip.
 Looking for more one-of-a-kind accommodations?
 Don’t miss our countdown of Canada’s 10 greatest hotels.

 8. You Can Take Part in the World’s Largest Canoe and Kayak Race

-Starting in Whitehorse, kayak and canoe paddlers from around the world race day and night some 444 miles to Dawson City, Yukon, in the annual Race To the Midnight Sun.
+Starting in Whitehorse, kayak and canoe paddlers from around the world race day and night some 444 miles (715 kilometers) to Dawson City, Yukon, in the annual Race To the Midnight Sun.
 It’s a gruelling race, and true to its name, by the time the competition ends each year, paddlers will be so far north the sun won’t set until nearly midnight.
 Check out 10 more amazing kayak tours across Canada.

 9. You Can Paddle or Walk Through One of the World’s Most Dynamic Bays

-Every day over 100 billion tons of seawater flows in and out of the Bay of Fundy, which stretches between New Brunswick and Nova Scotia – that’s more than all of the world’s freshwater rivers combined!
-The tide is so powerful it exposes ancient fossils in the rock faces along the shore, and causes water to rise up in some spots to more than 50 ft.
-At sites such as Hopewell Rocks, N.B., you can kayak around flowerpot islands, then walk on the ocean floor just hours later.
+Every day, more than 100 billion tons of seawater flows in and out of the Bay of Fundy, which stretches between New Brunswick and Nova Scotia—that’s more than all of the world’s freshwater rivers combined!
+The tide is so powerful it exposes ancient fossils in the rock faces along the shore, and causes water to rise up in some spots to more than 50 feet.
+At sites such as Hopewell Rocks, you can kayak around flowerpot islands, then walk on the ocean floor just hours later.
 Here are a few of the amazing sights you can expect to see when you walk the legendary Fundy Trail.